pmandreoli/DocumentationFlavourAndDocker/source/galaxy_docker.rst

 CVMFS configuration
 *******************

-the cvmfs selected in the dashboard is automatically configured and mounted inside the docker directory ``/cvmfs``.The cvmfs configuration files are in the directory ``/etc/cvmfs`` both in the VM and in the docker.
+The cvmfs selected in the lanikaea dashboard is automatically configured and mounted inside the docker directory ``/cvmfs``.
+The cvmfs configuration files are in the directory ``/etc/cvmfs`` both in the VM and in the container.

 -------------------
 Galaxy docker usage